• Skip to primary navigation

 Rubbing together lemon zest and sugar to make lemon sugar in a small bowl.

 Another great use for lemon sugar is as a finishing ingredient.
 For example, you can sprinkle them on crêpes before folding them up to serve them.
-This is a traditional way of serving crêpes in France and parts of Europe, actually.
-This adds a ton of flavour to crêpes, but still leaves room for serving with maple syrup, honey, or even crème anglaise or a caramel sauce.
+This is a much simpler presentation than the strawberry crêpes served with vanilla bean pastry cream.
+Garnishing crêpes with lemon sugar is the traditional way of serving crêpes in France and parts of Europe, actually.
+This adds a ton of flavour, but still leaves room for serving with maple syrup, honey, or even crème anglaise or a caramel sauce.

 A bowl of freshly made lemon sugar near a small pinch bowl that has a few leftover strands of lemon zest.